iPad 6 Wi-Fi Right Antenna Replacement

 Step 42

-- You'll spot two big pieces of tape giving a warm hug to the right antenna cable, holding it snugly against the rear case.
+- You'll find two sizable strips of tape coiled around the right antenna cable, holding it firmly to the back case.

 Step 43

-- Gently slide an opening pick between the speaker enclosure and the antenna cable bracket—think of it as giving your device a little tickle.
+- Gently slide your opening pick between the speaker housing and the antenna cable bracket.
+Take it slow and steady!

-- With a little finesse, push the bracket away from the speaker until it pops free from the tape below.
-You're doing great!
+- Give the bracket a little nudge away from the speaker until it's free from the tape underneath.
+You're almost there!

 Step 44